 I’ve been what some would consider an over-achiever.
-I had a formula in my head that if I put in the work, I would get results.
+The formula in my head said if I put in the work, I would get results.
 Sometimes it would take extra effort, but it always paid off in the end.
 This was until, after several years of marriage, we still couldn’t conceive.

 We saw my OB/GYN for some initial testing, and medication was offered as the first step in treatment.
 After a few months, I still remember blinking over and over again at the pregnancy test to try and see if it was actually two lines or if I was fooling myself.
 I was pregnant, and wanted to tell the world!
 I already checked Craigslist for a crib and knew how we would decorate the nursery.

 Then, two weeks later, my symptoms stopped completely.
 I knew something was wrong and it turned out I was miscarrying.
 It was physically painful and emotionally heart-wrenching, and all I could think of was the unfairness and anger that swelled within.
 This anger took a toll on my spiritual health, and I couldn’t bring myself to really remember to ‘count my blessings’ or ‘look on the bright side.’
 I held onto the bitterness for months, until life got busy with school and work, and more months of trying for another baby.